MimiOnuoha/missing-datasets/README.md

 ----

-## Responses
+## Responses & Hypotheses
-My hypothesis is that one answer to these missing datasets lies in those who have a stake in the data cooperating to disrupt the structures preventing access to it, a la Jonah Bossewitch and Aram Sinnreich's sousveillance society model (see Resources folder for paper).

-But a tricky aspect of dealing with missing data sets is that they hint at larger problems, and the answer to those problems **does not universally lie in collecting more data**.
-Sometimes the lack of these data can be just as empowering as their presence.

-As part of my [Data & Society](datasociety.net) fellowship, I'm working on a number of projects that aim to consider possible responses to missing data sets.
+</br>As part of my [Data & Society](datasociety.net) fellowship, I'm working on a number of projects that aim to consider possible responses to missing data sets.
 This will be updated with documentation of those projects as they are published.

+- **Data won't solve all problems.** Data are useful for informing a debate, increasing knowledge, shaping a conversation, and providing context.
+Data can give the ability to have knowledge about trends, and how things have changed over time.
+But having data isn't enough to solve all problems (just because we now know how many people are killed in moments of police brutality doesn't mean that police brutality has ended. )

+-  **Collective action is a strategy for resistance.** My hypothesis is that one answer to these missing datasets lies in those who have a stake in the data cooperating to disrupt the structures preventing access to it, a la Jonah Bossewitch and Aram Sinnreich's sousveillance society model (see Resources folder for paper).

+- **Lack of collection is also a strategy.** This has been said before, but bears repeating.
+A tricky aspect of dealing with missing data sets is that they hint at larger problems, and the answer to those problems does not universally lie in collecting more data.

 ---
 ## Resources

+### Links

+["The Point of Collection"](https://points.datasociety.net/the-point-of-collection-8ee44ad7c2fa#.y0xtfxi2p) - a piece written for Data & Society's Points publication that expresses much of the conceptual background for this.

+["The Detroit Geographic Expedition and Institute: A Case Study in Civic Mapping""](https://civic.mit.edu/blog/kanarinka/the-detroit-geographic-expedition-and-institute-a-case-study-in-civic-mapping) - Catherine D'Ignazio's excellent case study on the Detroit Geographic Society, which was a fascinating 1960s response to missing data.

+["Where We Live and How We Die"](https://howwegettonext.com/where-we-live-and-how-we-die-36eeb4c256ab) - article for How We Get To Next that explores death and data, highlighting how difficult it is to talk about both as a result of missing

+### Papers
-See Resources folder (note: folder to be continually updated).
+See Resources folder for articles and papers.

-The Detroit Geographic Society could count as an old-school example of a response to something like this; see Catherine D'Ignazio's excellent [case study]("https://civic.mit.edu/blog/kanarinka/the-detroit-geographic-expedition-and-institute-a-case-study-in-civic-mapping") on it.

-My [initial blogpost](http://mimionuoha.com/thoughts/2015/11/15/missing-datasets) about the topic.

-Conceptual background expressed in [this piece](https://points.datasociety.net/the-point-of-collection-8ee44ad7c2fa#.y0xtfxi2p).
-[Added 2/12]
+### Wise Words from Others

+UPDATE 2/12/16: Adam Obeng, Columbia University sociology PhD candidate in who studies all things computational, sent me a thoughtful email in response to this repo.
+See below:

+>As a sociologist, I think this traces back to the rationalisation of governments and workplaces.
+If you're trying to make a systematic system, you need to remove discretion, which involves collecting lots and lots of data.
+Because you're trying to remove human discretion, the data are about people.
+In industry, this leads to Pearson's Law: "what is measured is improved".
+It's also why politicians grasp onto "hard" numbers, however dubious their source (e.g. opinion polls...).

+See his complete response in the Resources folder.